Papinian: Life

 One source shows him as a follower of the casuistry of Quintus Cervidius Scaevola, another shows him to have been his pupil.
 A concurring (but dubious) passage in the Augustan History claims that he studied law with Severus under Scaevola.

 Papinian was an intimate friend of Emperor Severus and accompanied him to Britain during 207 CE, where he served in "the forum of York" in response to an uprising by Scottish Highlanders.
 He was at some time made an attorney general (advocatus fisci), master of petitions (requests), magister libellorum, by Severus.
 He also served as Treasurer and Captain of the Guard for the Emperor.
 Before the emperor's death, he commended his two sons Caracalla and Geta into the lawyer's charge.

 Death

 Sharing in the governorship of the Roman Empire with Geta proved unsatisfactory for Caracalla, who decided at some time to usurp his brother.
-Papinian, trying to keep peace between the brothers, only proved to encourage the hatred of Caracalla, consequently passing an order to have the lawyer beheaded (Spartianus, Caracalla), and his body dragged through the streets of Rome.
+Papinian, trying to keep peace between the brothers, only proved to encourage the hatred of Caracalla, who ordered Papinian to be beheaded (Spartianus, Caracalla), and his body dragged through the streets of Rome.
 His death followed the 212 CE fratricide of Geta, amongst the general slaughter of his friends and those perceived associated with him, according to one source estimated as 20,000 persons.

 The author of the 1911 Encyclopædia Britannica article states that the details of Papinian's death "are variously related, and have undergone legendary embellishment."
 Papinian's death was the subject of a play by Andreas Gryphius (1659).